3zbyjd/deployment_action/README.md

-# pythonssh
+# Python Deployment Action
-Connecting to a server via ssh using Paramiko
+Python script connecting to a server via ssh using Paramiko